Commentary On China And How To Use Macroeconomics In Your Investing

 The reason for this?
 Some explain this by saying that this means the currency is under or overvalued.
 But that is not the full story.
 Because using this logic it would mean that some currencies are perpetually undervalued, which seems unlikely.
 To explain this I group jobs between zero, low and high productivity potential.
 This oversimplifies it a bit, but makes it easier to understand I think.

 Programming computers has huge productivity potential.
 Bill Gates famously said that a good programmer can be a 100x more productive than a bad one.
-Probably the same for a good engineer vs a mediocre one.
+Probably the same for a good engineer vs. a mediocre one.
 While a good cashier can only be slightly more productive than a mediocre cashier.
 A good truck driver is only slightly more productive than a mediocre one.
 As countries become wealthier, they produce more goods, services and scientific discoveries (which result in more goods and services) per capita.
 This means that they have more high productivity jobs.
 They will become better at unlocking the natural talents of their citizens.
 This does not mean they work more hours, as a lot of people in poor countries often work longer hours than in rich countries!
 It simply means people produce more valuable goods and services per hour worked.

 Those high productivity jobs are supported by low productivity jobs.
 And creating high productivity areas is difficult (or else we would have no third world countries).
 This process is often kick started by setting up special economic zones.
 And the people in high productivity areas, with a big difference between PPP and nominal, have much more purchasing power than their peers in the west, despite earning less money.
 This means that a US dollar would go further.

 So high productivity jobs being skilled engineers and programmers in this example, while low productivity jobs are the cashiers and truck drivers.
 The high productivity workers who are generally more specialized make the low productivity jobs possible.
-Generally as an industry is more high tech you need more people with very specific skillsets that are hard to get, making it harder to break into.
+Generally as an industry is more high tech, you need more people with very specific skill sets that are hard to get, making it harder to break into.
 The low and high basically implies the skill cap here.

 So how does this create such a large difference in low skilled wages between countries?
-Well let's say that every high productivity job creates a fixed number of low productivity jobs.
+Well, let's say that every high productivity job creates a fixed number of low productivity jobs.
 Like for a microchip factory you still need cleaning ladies and truck drivers and low skilled workers doing repetitive simple tasks.
 A software company still needs janitors, sales people, receptionists and assistants.
 So let's say that for every high productivity job 2 low productivity jobs are created.
-Again vastly oversimplifies reality, and I just pulled that ratio out of my ass, but makes it easier to explain the concept.
+Again, vastly oversimplifies reality, and I just pulled that ratio out of my ass, but makes it easier to explain the concept.

 So enormous amount of capable demand for low productivity jobs (remember the first bolded quote from above), but little supply due to the lack of high productivity areas (which create high productivity jobs, which in turn create low productivity jobs).
 This depresses especially low productivity wages, partially explaining why the exact same Big Mac has a different price in two different countries.

-Of course the high productivity workers pay is less depressed, as a decent to good coder or engineer can more easily find work in a different country than a truck driver.
-And in a poor country it is harder to find truly skilled labor for high productivity jobs vs low productivity jobs, as education is less developed.
-Giving high productivity workers more leverage vs employers.
+Of course, the high productivity workers' pay is less depressed, as a decent to good coder or engineer can more easily find work in a different country than a truck driver.
+And in a poor country it is harder to find truly skilled labor for high productivity jobs vs. low productivity jobs, as education is less developed.
+Giving high productivity workers more leverage vs. employers.

 Now take the US.
-They have pretty decent infrastructure, rule of law, education, all speaking same language, few stupid regulations etc. So they have a lot of high productivity areas and as a result would have let's say 30 high productivity jobs for every 100 jobs.
+They have pretty decent infrastructure, rule of law, education, all speaking same language, few stupid regulations, etc. So they have a lot of high productivity areas and as a result would have, let's say, 30 high productivity jobs for every 100 jobs.
 This supports 60 low productivity jobs.
-As a result there are only 10 zero productivity jobs.
+As a result, there are only 10 zero productivity jobs.
 So there is much less demand here coming from zero productivity jobs towards low productivity jobs.
-About 10 zero productivity worker looking to steal the jobs of 60 workers vs 97 workers looking to steal the jobs of only 2 low productivity workers in a developing country.
+About 10 zero productivity workers looking to steal the jobs of 60 workers vs. 97 workers looking to steal the jobs of only 2 low productivity workers in a developing country.
 This gives low productivity workers a lot more leverage to demand higher pay in more developed countries.
-Hence the difference in PPP and Nominal GDP is much lower, and your pizza delivery guy makes much more money in the US than in China.
+Hence, the difference in PPP and Nominal GDP is much lower, and your pizza delivery guy makes much more money in the US than in China.
 It also nicely explains why the difference goes down as Nominal GDP per capita goes up.

 What implication does this have for profit margins?
-Generally a lot of emerging market companies I looked at have higher profit margins than their western peers.
+Generally a lot of emerging market companies I looked at have higher profit margins than their Western peers.
 This is partially because they are still leaner and not caught by the web of creeping up bureaucracy, but the large difference between PPP and Nominal GDP also explains this.
 Especially if they export products for Western prices.
-So that is why it is important to not extrapolate those fat profit margins too easily into the future.
-As they are often the result of a lot of desperate people looking for those low productivity jobs.
+So that is why it is important to not extrapolate those fat profit margins too easily into the future, as they are often the result of a lot of desperate people looking for those low productivity jobs.
 As that bargaining power goes away when development increases, and they cannot easily relocate to another country, profit margins will decrease.
-If they sell at a discount to Western prices inside their own country, than there would be more room to increase prices as wages go up.
+If they sell at a discount to Western prices inside their own country, then there would be more room to increase prices as wages go up.

 Conclusion

-There are potential issues with Dalio's prediction though.
+There are potential issues with Dalio's prediction, though.
 Data could be inaccurate, and some of the things on his list are hard to measure quantitatively.
 But overall even if growth in China is 3-4%, growth for certain markets will be higher.

-For example tourism spending grew by 12% last year.
+For example, tourism spending grew by 12% last year.
 Generally growth does not happen evenly between all industries, but explosively in a few industries at the time.
-Growth is probably near zero in certain luxury items, but once GDP per capita gets to a certain point growth for these products would suddenly explode.
+Growth is probably near zero in certain luxury items, but once GDP per capita gets to a certain point, growth for these products would suddenly explode.
 So if you invest in those industries, you can have little overall growth, and then once GDP reaches a certain point, a lot of growth and increased pricing power as a result.
 And especially Hong Kong traded stocks are very cheap, so you are not really paying for much of this growth!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.